CLRX/CLRX-mirror/doc/GcnInstrsSop2.md

 Opcode: 35 (0x23) for GCN 1.0/1.1; 33 (0x21) for GCN 1.2
 Syntax: S_ASHR_I64 SDST(2), SSRC0(2), SSRC1
-Description: Arithmetic Shift to right SSRC0 by (SSRC1&63) bits and store result into SDST.
+Description: Arithmetic Shift right SSRC0 by (SSRC1&63) bits and store result into SDST.
 If result is non-zero store 1 to SCC, otherwise store 0 to SCC.
 SDST, SSRC0 are 64-bit, SSRC1 is 32 bit.
 Operation: